aws-cloudformation/cloudformation-guard/docs/context-aware-evaluations.md

 }
 ```

-You do not need to use `this` explicitly, but occasionally the `this` reference can be useful when working with scalars.
-For example:
+You don't need to use `this` explicitly\.
+However, the `this` reference can be useful when working with scalars, as shown in the following example\.

 ```
 InputParameters.TcpBlockedPorts[*] {